Translated by Shinji Takaramura

 The airport bus is the easiest way to get between Narita and Shinjuku.
 Take the bus bound for Shinjuku from Narita Airport Terminal 1.
 The destinations are mostly the same as the Haneda Airport bus.
 The direct route takes about 85 to 145 minutes depending on the destination, and the one-way fare is 3,200 yen.

 Take the JR Chuo Line rapid-service train.
 The train will head directly to Shinjuku, and the ride takes about 15 minutes.
 The one-way fare is 200 yen.

-Various railway companies, such as the JR Lines, Keio Line, Keio Shinsen, Odakyu Line, Toei Oedo Line, Toei Shinjuku Line and Tokyo Metro Marunouchi Line, stop at Shinjuku Station.
+Several railway companies, such as the JR Lines, Keio Line, Keio Shinsen, Odakyu Line, Toei Oedo Line, Toei Shinjuku Line and Tokyo Metro Marunouchi Line, stop at Shinjuku Station.
 It is a huge station, so be sure to use the proper exit for your destination.
 If you are heading for the Tokyo City Hall Observatory or a volume-sales electrical appliance store like Bic Camera, use Nishiguchi (west exit).
 For the Kabukicho area (Shinjuku Golden Gai) or shopping spots (Isetan, Marui and Lumine Est), head for Higashiguchi (east exit).
-Those who want to go shopping at the new stores (Lumine 1 and 2, NEWoman) should head to Minamiguchi (south exit).
+Those who want to go shopping at Lumine or NEWoman should head to Minamiguchi (south exit).

 Shinjuku Express Bus Terminal

 To board an express bus leaving from Shinjuku, head for the Shinjuku Expressway Bus Terminal.
 The terminal is connected to Shinjuku Station through the New South Gate, Koshu-kaido Gate and Miraina Tower Gate.